May. 27, 2022

 Nonarteritic anterior ischemic optic neuropathy.
 Typically, optic disc edema resolves within 2 to 3 months.
 Visual function stabilizes within 3 weeks.

-The Ischemic Optic Neuropathy Decompression Trial Study Group reported 42.7% overall spontaneous improvement of visual acuity of 3 lines or more (Ischemic Optic Neuropathy Decompression Trial Study Group 1995).
-In a small study, optical coherence tomography imaging of the macula 2 weeks after presentation correlated with ultimate visual outcome (De Dompablo et al 2016).
+The Ischemic Optic Neuropathy Decompression Trial Research Group reported 42.7% overall spontaneous improvement of visual acuity of 3 lines or more (42).
+In a small study, optical coherence tomography imaging of the macula 2 weeks after presentation correlated with ultimate visual outcome (20).
 Optic disc pallor occurs without pathologic optic cup excavation in the atrophic phase of NAION, presumably because of a lower degree of infarction than is seen in arteritic anterior ischemic optic neuropathy.

-The incidence of fellow eye involvement in NAION is 15% and can occur weeks to years after involvement of the affected eye (Ischemic Optic Neuropathy Decompression Trial Study Group 1995).
-Recurrent vision loss due to NAION in a previously affected eye is very rare but has been documented in persistent nocturnal hypotension attributed to ingestion of blood pressure medications in the evening (31).
+Incidence of fellow eye involvement in NAION was 15% in one study (42), whereas another analysis showed a cumulative prevalence of NAION in the fellow eye of 30.6% (73).
+This can occur weeks to years after involvement of the affected eye, and the median time of onset was 1.2 years (73).
+Recurrent vision loss due to NAION in a previously affected eye is very rare but has been documented in persistent nocturnal hypotension attributed to ingestion of blood pressure medications in the evening (37).

 Whether NAION is associated with a higher rate of subsequent cerebrovascular or cardiovascular events is unsettled.
-One study found an increased incidence of subsequent stroke (but not mortality) in patients with both hypertension and diabetes (30).
-A study based on a national health insurance databased reported a doubling of the hazard ratio for ischemic stroke in individuals with NAION as compared to age and gender matched individuals without NAION (44).
+One study found an increased incidence of subsequent stroke (but not mortality) in patients with both hypertension and diabetes (36).
+A study based on a national health insurance database reported a doubling of the hazard ratio for ischemic stroke in individuals with NAION as compared to age and gender matched individuals without NAION (53).
 This finding persisted after accounting for vascular comorbidities.
 There is evidence of increased cerebral small vessel ischemic disease in these patients.
-A study of MRI of the brain in 63 patients with NAION revealed a significantly higher percentage of cerebral small vessel disease on MRI compared to controls matched for age, sex, and comorbidities (40).
-On the contrary, a review of the incidence of symptomatic stroke between 104 NAION patients and age-matched control subjects found no significant increase in incidence of symptomatic stroke among NAION patients (20).
+A study of MRI of the brain in 63 patients with NAION revealed a significantly higher percentage of cerebral small vessel disease on MRI compared to controls matched for age, sex, and comorbidities (49).
+On the contrary, a review of the incidence of symptomatic stroke between 104 NAION patients and age-matched control subjects found no significant increase in incidence of symptomatic stroke among NAION patients (26).

 A 62-year-old man with well-controlled hypertension and a 30 pack-year smoking history awoke with “darkened,” impaired vision in the inferior visual field of the left eye 3 days prior to evaluation.
 He noted no headache, pain with eye movement, scalp or temporal tenderness, jaw claudication, malaise, anorexia, or unusual joint or muscle pain.
 He had no neurologic symptoms.